ksashwin12/randompy/README.md

-# Just some random scripts using python
+# Just some code snippets using python